North Korea tells U.S. it is prepared to discuss denuclearization: source

 The communications, still at a preliminary stage, have involved State Department officials talking to North Korea apparently through its United Nations mission, and intelligence officers from both sides using a separate backchannel, the official said.

-Until now, Washington had relied mostly on ally South Korea's assurance of Kim's intentions.
+Until now, the United States had relied mostly on ally South Korea's assurance of Kim's intentions.

 South Korean envoys visited Washington last month to convey Kim's invitation to meet.
 Trump, who has exchanged bellicose threats with Kim in the past year, surprised the world by quickly agreeing to meet Kim to discuss the crisis over Pyongyang's development of nuclear weapons capable of hitting the United States.

-But Pyongyang has not broken its public silence on the summit, which U.S. officials say is being planned for May.
+But North Korea has not broken its public silence on the summit, which U.S. officials say is being planned for May.
 There was no immediate word on the possible venue for the talks, which would be the first ever between a sitting U.S. president and North Korean leader.

 The U.S. official declined to say exactly when the U.S.-North Korea communications had taken place but said the two sides had held multiple direct contacts.